Florence Tyzack Parbury

 Florence Tyzack Parbury (1881–1960) was a British socialite, author, musician, painter and traveller.
 She was involved in aviation in the United Kingdom and the United States in the 1910s and 1920s.

-Biography

 Early life

 Florence Tyzack Parbury was born in South Norwood, Croydon, Surrey on 26 September 1881, the fourth child and only daughter of Douglas Stewart Parbury and Lucy Jane Tyzack.
 She was baptised at Saint Luke's Woodside, Croydon on 2 July 1882.
 Parbury, the granddaughter of George Parbury, spent the first few years of her life in Surrey.

 Her parents then separated, and by the time Parbury was seven she and her mother had moved to Ecclesall Bierlow, Sheffield to live with Lucy's recently widowed mother, Jane Tyzack.

 Musical training and performances

 Parbury performed in public from an early age: in December 1889, aged eight, she was on stage to raise funds for the Children's Hospital in Sheffield.
 Her musical training began in Sheffield was with the renowned teacher Marie Foxon.
 She was later then in Italy; in London with Dr. Lierhammer; and with Jean de Reszke in Paris.
 She learned to play several instruments including pianoforte, organ, violin, and harp, and also composed music.

 When performing for troops in World War I, Parbury "[brought] down the house with her imitations of farmyard fowls, peacocks, doves, and cats", and could imitate well-known singers, male and female.
 In a more formal setting she was admired by many for her soprano voice of unusual compass, but at the Queen's Hall in London in 1922, Parbury's programme of operatic excerpts and drawing-room "trifles" did not impress a music critic from The Times.